SMALL BATHROOM RENOVATIONS SPECIALIST

 - To upgrade a bedroom to have a private ensuite.

-Nu-Trend can help with renovating small bathrooms in a single or multi-storey house, unit, townhouse or apartment.
+Nu-Trend can help with renovating small bathrooms in Sydney for a single or multi-storey house, unit, townhouse or apartment.
 Our team can assist you to planning the steps and working through the choices available to meet the brief for the room.
 These types of renovations could use existing walls etc or be a complete strip back.

 Our team can manage each step of the process for you from removing everything, sourcing the new products to all the finishing touches like painting, electricals and installation of vanity, basin, bath, shower and/or toilet depending on what is required.